 other = 'Not a DRG casemix Purchase Unit';

-Identifying DHB Casemix-Funded Events for Inter-DHB Inpatient Flow Calculations
+Identifying Flows Between Districts for Casemix Events

 The first casemix funding exclusion rules were intended to identify casemix events funded by DHB funding only.
 This concept was expanded to include similar events funded directly by the Ministry of Health.
-As a result, not all casemix events purchased or provided by the MoH and DHBs identified in this document should be included in extracts intended to calculate inter DHB casemix-funded flows.
-To identify these flows for wash-up of 2023/24 actual volumes:
+As a result, not all casemix events identified in this document should be included in extracts intended to identify casemix event flows between Te Whatu Ora – Health New Zealand Districts.

+Note too that at the time of writing the National Collections field codes have not yet been updated and the purchaser codes and their descriptors identified in 5.2.1 may change.
+Nor is it known if the former Ministry of Health purchased casemix events will need to be separated from the district purchased/provided casemix events in the identification of these flows.

+To identify casemix event flows and weighted volumes in 2023/24the following criteria apply:

 The Casemix Purchase Unit assigned to an event record can be any PU except EXCLU;